PaulLinca/CourtScore/README.md

 **Your score.
 On your wrist.**

-A smartwatch app for tracking padel tennis match scores in real-time — built for players who need to stay focused on the game, not on keeping count.
+A smartwatch app for tracking padel tennis match scores in real-time, built for players who need to stay focused on the game, not on keeping count.

 Available on Apple Watch and Wear OS.